TIME ON DEATH ROW

 (See A. Liptak, “Justices Rule on Legal Effects of Slow-Moving Cases,” New York Times, March 9, 2009; see also Thompson v.
 McNeil, No. 08-7369, cert. denied; Stevens, J., respecting denial of cert.; Thomas, J., concurring; Breyer, J., dissenting (March 9, 2009)) (intenal citations omitted).

-UPDATE: Manuel Valle was executed in Florida on Sept.
+OTHER CASES: Manuel Valle was executed in Florida on Sept.
 28, 2011.
-The Supreme Court delayed the execution for several hours, and Justice Breyer dissented from the decision to allow it to go forward.
-He said that Valle's 33 years on death row were a cruel and unusual punishment: "I have little doubt about the cruelty of so long a period of incarceration under sentence of death."
+The Supreme Court delayed his execution for several hours, and Justice Breyer dissented from the decision allowing it to go forward.
+Breyer wrote that Valle's 33 years on death row were a cruel and unusual punishment: "I have little doubt about the cruelty of so long a period of incarceration under sentence of death."
 Ultimately, he indicated that the goals of due process and timely executions may be irreconcilable: "It might also be argued that it is not so much the State as it is the numerous procedures that the law demands that produce decades of delay.
 But this kind of an argument does not automatically justify execution in this case.
 Rather, the argument may point instead to a more basic difficulty, namely the difficulty of reconciling the imposition of the death penalty as currently administered with procedures necessary to assure that the wrong person is not executed."
 (Valle v.
-Florida, U.S. No.11-6029, Sept.
+Florida, No. 11-6029, Sept.
 28, 2011).

 Breyer noted in a dissent in a similar case that British jurists have suggested that the Bill of Rights of 1689 – a document he describes as “relevant to the interpretation of our own Constitution” – may prohibit some delays as cruel and unusual.
 (Elledge v.
 Florida, 1998).
 In a landmark 1993 ruling, the British court that serves as the highest appeals court for Caribbean Commonwealth countries, found that it was “inhumane and degrading” to hang anyone who had spent more than five years on death row, amounting to double punishment, and that such prisoners must have their death sentences commuted to life in prison.
 (The Independent, Nov.
 3, 1993).